What is an NPA loan?

 What is the SARFASI Act 2002

-The Sarfasi Act only applies to secured loans & agriculture properties/land does not fall under this act.
-An order from the court is not required for the selling or auction of collaterals so the bank can liquidate collateral via the auction process in a shorter time.
-Bank reduces their NPA ratio by enforcing Sarbani Act.
+The Sarfasi Act only applies to secured loans & agriculture properties/land do not fall under this act.
+An order from the court is not required for the selling or auction of collateral, so the bank can liquidate collateral via the auction process in a shorter time.
+Bank reduces its NPA ratio by enforcing the Sarbani Act.

 Legal Notices issued by the Bank to borrowers under the Sarfasi Act